iann0036/tf-cfn-provider/docs/providers/azurerm/ServiceFabricCluster.md

 `TableEndpoint` - (Required) The Table Endpoint of the Storage Account.

+### FabricSettings Properties

 `Parameters` - (Optional) A map containing settings for the specified Fabric Setting.

+### EphemeralPorts Properties

+`StartPort` - (Required) The start of the Ephemeral Port Range on this Node Type.

+`EndPort` - (Required) The end of the Ephemeral Port Range on this Node Type.

+### ReverseProxyCertificate Properties

+`ThumbprintSecondary` - (Required) The Secondary Thumbprint of the Certificate.

+`X509StoreName` - (Required) The X509 Store where the Certificate Exists, such as `My`.

+### AzureActiveDirectory Properties

+`TenantId` - (Required) The Azure Active Directory Tenant ID.
+Changing this forces a new resource to be created.

+`ClusterApplicationId` - (Required) The Azure Active Directory Client ID which should be used for the Client Application.
+Changing this forces a new resource to be created.

+### NodeType Properties

+`Name` - (Required) The name of the Node Type.
+Changing this forces a new resource to be created.

 `InstanceCount` - (Required) The number of nodes for this Node Type.